 6. FAQ

-Is GTE the same as SOP?
+Is GS the same as SOP?

 Can I mention wanting to use the PSW visa?